-DISCUSSION SECTION PARTICIPATION (40 POINTS): Discussion sections will begin starting Monday, Oct.
-5th.
+DISCUSSION SECTION PARTICIPATION (40 POINTS): Discussion sections will begin starting Monday, Oct. $5^{th}$ .
 Weekly discussion sections are critical to your success in this course.
 They will help you develop your analysis and problem-solving ability that will be evaluated by the exams.
 Discussion sections also provide you with the opportunity to build relationships with fellow students and your Instructional Assistant.
 Students are required to synchronously attend the discussion section for which they are registered via Zoom.
-There are 8 mandatory discussion section meetings over the course of the quarter, you will receive 5 points for your active participation in each (8 x 5 = 40).
+There are 7 mandatory discussion section meetings over the course of the quarter, you will receive 5 points for your active participation in each (7 x 5 = 35).
 To obtain full points for participation, you need to attend for the full class period and actively participate in class discussion.

-EXAMS (300 POINTS): There will be four equally weighted exams for the course, each worth 100 points.
+EXAMS (300 POINTS): There will be four (4) equally weighted exams for the course, each worth 100 points.
 Your lowest exam score will NOT be counted towards your grade (i.e. one exam will be dropped).
-Exams will be administered in real time on Canvas/Zoom during the scheduled lecture time on the dates designated in the course schedule: Thursday October 22, Thursday November 12, Tuesday December 1, and Friday December 18.
+Exams will be administered in real time on Canvas/Zoom during the scheduled lecture time on the dates designated in the course schedule: Tuesday October 20, Thursday November 12, Tuesday December 1, and Monday December 14.
 The exams are NOT cumulative, and exam questions will only cover material taught in class and the discussion sections for each given module.
+While it is stated that exams are non-cumulative, basic concepts in the course do build on each other over time thus you will experience a measurable benefit in retaining knowledge from one lecture to the next.

 PROBLEM SETS (150 POINTS): Required problem sets will be posted for each week as designated in the course schedule above, and are your most valuable study material, as they are designed to reinforce the learning objectives for each lecture and cover the primary concepts.
 Complete the problem set to the best of your ability prior to your discussion section and then be prepared to contribute to discussing and working through the problems together in your discussion section meeting.
-Each problem will be submitted through Canvas by 11:59 PM on Wednesday the week that they are due.
-If students do not make a good-faith effort to complete problem sets to the best of their ability prior to attending section, and do not participate in a rigorous discussion, then due date/times will be moved to require submission during your section meeting rather than Wednesday night.
+Each problem will be submitted through Canvas by a time specified by your IA on the same day you meet in each of your discussion section.
+Please note: If students do not make a good-faith effort to complete problem sets to the best of their ability prior to attending sections, and do not participate in a rigorous discussion, then due date/times will be moved to require submission either before or during your section meeting rather than a time later that day.
 Seven problem sets will be assigned throughout the quarter for a total of 175 points.
 All students must complete at least 6 of these problem sets, and 150 of these points will be used to calculate final grades.

 WRITING AND SUBMITTING EXAM QUESTIONS (10 POINTS): Writing good exam questions is difficult, and also an excellent test of knowledge.
-To exercise analytical thought while studying the course material, students are invited to submit one exam question for each of the four modules of the class (4 x 2.5 = 10 points total).
+To exercise analytical thought while studying the course material, students are invited to submit one exam question for each of the first 3 modules of the class (3 x 5 = 15 points total).
 Questions should be formatted as multiple choice with correct answer designated, and brief explanation of learning objective for the question.
 An example question will be provided to demonstrate desired formatting.
 If your question is a good one, it may be included on the exam!